If You Had My Love: Reception and impact

 Following its release, the "body-emphasizing" music video was played in heavy rotation on MTV.
-Billboard called it "muy caliente" and a "fantasy", and Vibe named it one of her best dance videos.
-In 2015, BET wrote, "We don’t think anyone can forget Jennifer's saucy dance number from her debut video."
+Richin Leslie of Billboard called it "muy caliente" and a "fantasy", and Vibe named it one of her best dance videos.
+In 2015, BET's Britt Middleton wrote, "We don't think anyone can forget Jennifer's saucy dance number from her debut video."
 According to monitoring by Nielsen Broadcast Data Systems, the clip became the most played on VH1 at one point in August 1999.
 In August 1999, a writer from Billboard discussed the video's international impact, writing that Lopez "isn't too far behind Ricky Martin as the leading light of Latin music in Asia.
 On the strength of the video for 'If You Had My Love,' Lopez has skyrocketed from an unknown to superstar status in markets as diverse as the Philippines and India."
 Jeff Selamutu, a programming manner from Channel V, opined that Lopez "really pushed the envelope for international female artists" in the Asia-Pacific region, noting: "Up to now, it's only been Janet Jackson and Madonna."
 As a result, Channel V structured a month-long campaign around the release of On the 6, with "If You Had My Love" being played up to six times a day on the network's international feeds.
-In 2014, Christina Lee of Idolator described the video as "classic Jennifer," saying: "The way Jennifer would stare into the camera – that was effortless [...]
+In 2014, Christina Lee of Idolator described the video as "classic Jennifer", saying: "The way Jennifer would stare into the camera – that was effortless [...]
 One moment she's tough, with her hard stares and insistent lyrics [...]
 But then she pivots her hips and sneaks a casual smile over her shoulder.
 She was both a diva and down-to-earth."